Justin787/Fossil-Fuelers/README.md

 # Fossil-Fuelers
 Fossil Fuelers is a dinosaur drag racing game that I made in my AP Computer Science class during my junior year in high school.
 The object of the game is to shift gears and accelerate quicker than the opposing dinosaur.
-This game features split screen, as well as AI
+This game features split screen, as well as AI.

 I added a separate folder to view some examples of my code.